 Copies of “Safeguarding in the Diocese of Blackburn” and any parish guidelines and procedures are held by: The Vicar

 The PCC shall review this policy annually.
-The next review will take place on: 1st September 2019.
+The last review was in January 2020.
+The next review will be in January 2021.